cestastanford/hdlab-web/_posts/2014-11-05-Taylor-Poleskey.md

 In order for Palladio to be useful in solving our research challenges, it needs another display feature that shows flows of data and can be sensitive to the different scales of measurement.

 Molly and Jason produced visualizations, including the two below, (not in Palladio).
+Image descriptions by Jason Heppler.

 ![IMAGE TITLE]({{site.url}}/img/grains_normalized.jpg)